I grew up with Eastern and Western medicines hand in hand, thanks to my parents.

 I research and work extensively with PTSD and Complex Trauma

-from both Chinese medicine and Western psychotherapy/biomedicine perspectives.
+from both Asian medicine and Western psychotherapy/biomedicine perspectives.

 I see people unfold their qi into the world around them,